Pharmacy Residency Curriculum

 Pharmacy Informatics involves the management and development of pharmacy technology and informatics in the hospital environment.
 The resident will work on technology projects at St. Vincent’s Medical Center Riverside, Southside and Clay County campuses.
 The resident will contribute to meetings with the health system’s Information Technology Department.
 In addition, the resident will participate in topic discussions including principles of process analysis and automation, clinical decision support, clinical documentation in the electronic medical record, evidence based protocols for CPOE, automated dispensing, workload statistics and clinical reporting, and medication integration in the electronic medical record.

 Quality Management entails quality and patient safety issues that involve the pharmacy department services in the hospital environment.
 The resident will participate with the department manager in all aspects of quality management and patient safety issues such as adverse drug reaction investigating, medication error reporting, Joint Commission readiness, and root cause analyses.
 The resident will be given an opportunity to participate in projects that address quality improvement and patient safety.

 On the Surgery rotation, the resident will be responsible for identifying and resolving pharmacotherapy issues for patients in the Operating Suites, Holding, Recovery, Endoscopy and Labor and Delivery units.
 The resident will work with anesthesiologists, surgeons, perfusionists, CRNA’s, operating room nurses and staff, and students to ensure appropriate drug therapy, administration, and drug utilization.
 Daily responsibilities will include dispensing and reconciling controlled substances, providing drug information quickly to care providers, and monitoring drug utilization in the OR and associated areas.
 The resident will provide and document therapeutic drug monitoring of all pre-operative, peri-operative, and post-operative medications in selected cases according to evidence based medicine.
 The resident may also be responsible for discharge teaching including warfarin therapy in the orthopedic units and Lap-Band consults.
 In addition, the resident will provide drug information and education for healthcare providers, patients, and students.

-Pediatrics, Psychiatry, Toxicology, and Clinical Research are potential electives at other local healthcare facilities based on availability.
+Pediatrics, Psychiatry and Toxicology are potential electives at other local healthcare facilities based on availability.